Modool/MDRouter/README.md

 - The router for transitioning or logical processing.
 - Return output for handling result and return error for exceptions.
-- Support verification for preprocessing, processing continued if return nil, or transmited the returned solution.
+- Support verification for preprocessing, processing continued if return nil, or transmited the returned solution,  see `MDRouterAccessableInvocation`.

 ```
-- (id<MDRouterSolution>)verifyValidWithRouterArguments:(NSDictionary *)arguments;
+- (MDRouterInvocation *)verifyValidWithRouterArguments:(NSDictionary *)arguments;
 ```
 - Support verification for optional arguments, processing interrupted if non-matched arguments.